sbisbee/node-everlast/README.md

 Using
 -----

-See `./examples/run.js` for a quick code example.
+See `./examples/run.js` for a quick code example and `./tests/Supervisor.js` for more complicated examples.
+Plenty of documentation below.

-See `./tests/Supervisor.js` for more complicated examples.
+Run `npm test` to run the unit tests.

 Supervisor
 ----------